sass/sass/accepted/embedded-protocol-2.md

 If a field is not optional, the the endpoint that sends that message must guarantee that it's set to a meaningful value, and the endpoint that receives it must reject the message if it's not set.
+Because protocol buffers allow all `oneof` fields to be unset, the spec describes those that require values as "mandatory".

 ## Error Handling